Quick Dashboard Creation¶

 Use Cases¶

-: Define the identifier ID of the dashboard as abc.
+: Define the dashboard's identifier ID as abc.
 In the final exported JSON file, the parameter is: "identifier": "abc"

-: When configuring a jump link for a chart, add the link to the dashboard with the identifier ID abc as:
+: When configuring a jump link for a chart, add the link to the dashboard with identifier ID abc as:

 In addition to dashboards, views are also applicable:

-// type field optional values: inner(user view), sys(system view).
-Defaults to inner if not passed:
+// type field optional values: inner (user view), sys (system view).
+Defaults to inner if not provided:

 Visibility Scope¶

-The visibility scope of the dashboard includes:
+The visibility scope of a dashboard includes:

 -